How to Get an SSL Certificate [+10 Best Free SSLs]

 4. Cloudflare

-What I like: If you don’t want to handle configuring your SSL certificate, Cloudflare will do it for you.
+What I like: If you don’t want to configure your SSL certificate yourself, Cloudflare will do it for you.
 You can also set your certificate to auto-renew.

 5. SSL For Free

-SSL For Free is a nonprofit certificate authority, and it works on all major browsers.
-Like Let’s Encrypt and other SSL certificate authorities, SSL For Free offers certificates valid for three months at a time.
+SSL For Free is a nonprofit certificate authority that works on all major browsers.
+Like Let’s Encrypt and other SSL certificate authorities, it offers certificates that are valid for three months at a time.

 Price: Always free for three months at a time.
 Then you must renew, for free, for another three months.